 Today’s hearing aids are technological marvels, with sensitive microphones designed to better discriminate between speech and background noises.

 Yet even with hearing aids, you’ll want to eliminate distractions while you’re driving.
-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed almost 3,500 lives and injured more than 390,000 people in 2015 alone.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed almost 3,200 lives in 2019.
 Here are a few tips to keep the distractions at a minimum:

-- Keep the car window closed to minimize road noise.
+Keep the car window closed to minimize road noise.
 Today’s vehicles are built to reduce road noise, which is good news for those with hearing loss.
 Anytime you can reduce the variety of noises competing for your attention, the better you’ll be able to hear the ones you need to.

-- Focus on driving, which means everything else -- like texting, eating or applying makeup -- can wait until you reach your destination.
+Focus on driving, which means everything else—like texting, eating or applying makeup—can wait until you reach your destination.
 You already know this and have probably said it out loud a time or two to your children or grandchildren.
 Make this a habit for safety’s sake as well as to model good driving behavior to your young family members.